Abnormal Pap Smears Specialist

 What causes an abnormal result?

 The most common reason for an abnormal pap test is the human papillomavirus (HPV).
 HPV is a sexually transmitted infection that’s normally passed through intimate contact.
 There are more than 100 types of HPV and most sexually active women will have some form of the disease during their lives, often without even knowing it.
-HPV causes genital warts and can cause cervical cancer or changes in the cervix that can lead to cervical cancer.
+HPV causes genital warts or changes in the cervix that can lead to cervical cancer.
 The Pap test detects these changes.

 Other factors may also contribute to an abnormal result, Including: